 As well as GCSE and A-level performances, recent school productions have included Return of the Forbidden Planet, Oliver, and Joseph and his Technicolor Dreamcoat.

 All students study Dance as a separate subject until at least the end of Year 9.
 This is taught by our Dance Dept, a team of specialist teachers who form part of our Expressive Arts faculty.

 In Years 10/11, students can opt to study Dance GCSE.
-In the Sixth Form students can opt to study our Performing Arts A-level, which is offered as a specialist dance qualification.
-Dance lessons at all ages take place in our specialist Dance Studio wherever possible, though we also use the Drama Hall and Main Hall as necessary.
+In the Sixth Form students can opt to study our Dance A-level, which is offered as a specialist dance qualification.
+Dance lessons at all ages take place in our specialist Dance Studio wherever possible, though we also use the Drama Hall as necessary.

 There is also a strong programme of extra-curricular clubs, with at least 1 activity every day run by one of our 3 specialist teachers.
 We put on an annual Dance Competition, open to all students, and at least 2 full-performance shows each year.
 We also regularly host masterclasses run by professional dance companies, and have supported a number of students who have moved on to professional training.

 Business, Care and Health (BCH) is the title of a faculty which offers a wide range of 14-19 courses in Years 10-13.
 Students can opt to take one or more of these courses from Year 10, having had taster sessions in Year 9 to find out more about the subjects.
 The range of courses available is wider for Sixth Form options, and some students choose a full-time academic or vocational curriculum from within this faculty.
 The subjects available are Health and Social Care, Child Play, Learning & Development, Applied Business, and Economics.

 In Years 10/11, students can opt for a GCSE Business course, we run 1 or 2 classes a year.